Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Methodology

 \subsection{Inverse Transformation of Relative Representations}

-To decide the emitted token according to the result of aggregation, \textsc{DeePEn} aims to transform it from the relative space back to the absolute space of one of ensembling models (main model).
-In practice, we select the model with the best performance on the validation set as the main model, which often achieves better ensemble performance.
-To enable this inverse transformation, we adopt a research strategy, which finds out the absolute representation that the relative representation of which is identical to the aggregated relative representation.
+To decide the next token according to the aggregated relative representation, \textsc{DeePEn} aims to transform it from the relative space back to the absolute space of the main model, which is empirically selected with the best-performing model on the development set.
+To enable this inverse transformation, we adopt a search-based strategy, finding out the absolute representation whose relative representation is identical to the aggregated relative representation.
 This search problem is formulated as:

-where $\mathbb{P}_{(i)}$ denotes the absolute space of model $\theta_i$, and $\ell(\cdot)$ is the loss function to measure the distance between two relative representations.
-In this work, we adopt the KL-divergence since for its stability in our experiments.
+where $\mathbb{P}_i$ denotes the absolute space of model $\theta_i$, and $\ell(\cdot)$ is the loss function to measure the distance between relative representations.
+In this work, we adopt the KL-divergence due to its convergence.

-This search is conducted under the guidance of the gradient of the divergence between relative representations with respect to the absolute representation.
-Specifically, the start point is initialized with the main model's original absolute representation $\textbf{p}_{(i)}$, and use the gradient of the loss in Eq.\ref{eq:formulation of reverse transformation} with respect to $\textbf{P}_{(i)}'$:
+This search is iteratively conducted under the guidance of the gradient of the loss in Eq.\ref{eq:formulation of reverse transformation} with respect to the absolute representation $\textbf{p}_i$.
+Specifically, we initialize the start point of searching $\textbf{p}^{(0)}_i$ with the main model's original absolute representation, and update it as:

-where $\eta$ is an important hyperparameter named as the relative ensemble learning rate.
-This search process is iterated for $T=5$ steps, where $T$ is named as the number of relative ensemble learning steps.
+where $\eta$ is an important hyperparameter named the relative ensemble learning rate, and $T$ is the iterations number named relative ensemble learning steps.
+Finally, we use the updated absolute representation $\textbf{p}^{(T)}_i$ to determine the emitted token.